EFTE-2

 The EFTE-2 camera succeeded the EFTE-1 with several design updates.
 The shutter scale no longer displayed the “EFTE” name, the folding viewfinder frame was redesigned with a raised edge, and the white distance scale was reduced in size and repositioned.

-Starting in 1931, EFTE cameras were equipped with the Soviet-made GOMZ shutter, leading to the renaming of the model as EFTE-2.
 This marked the first Soviet camera entirely assembled from domestic components.
 Between 1929 and 1938, approximately 130,000 EFTE and ARFO cameras were produced.
-EFTE camera production ended in 1933 when the Foto-Trud cooperative split, and the camera manufacturing division became an independent entity under the name ARFO.

-The production of EFTE cameras ended in 1933 when the Photo-Trud artel was divided into two parts, with the separation of the production of cameras in an independent direction, called ARFO.
+The production of EFTE cameras ended in 1933 when the Foto-Trud artel was divided into two parts, with the separation of the production of cameras in an independent direction, called ARFO.

 EFTE-2 Lens